Jorge Polanco Player Props: Twins vs. Cardinals

-The Minnesota Twins, including Jorge Polanco (.139 batting average in his past 10 games), battle starter Dakota Hudson and the St. Louis Cardinals at Busch Stadium, Wednesday at 7:45 PM ET.
+The Minnesota Twins and Jorge Polanco (.229 slugging percentage over his past 10 games, including one homer), take on starting pitcher Matthew Liberatore and the St. Louis Cardinals at Busch Stadium, Thursday at 7:45 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Cardinals.
+In his last game he had a hitless performance (0-for-3) against the Cardinals.

 Jorge Polanco Game Info & Props vs. the Cardinals